-I hereby address all Tileans, whether noble or common, rich or poor, young or old.
-You can tarry no more, nor is there even time to pray, for a doom is upon each and every one of you.
-All that you hold dear, and everything else, will be destroyed if you do not act now.
-Not soon, nor later, nor ‘by and by’, but this very day.
+“I hereby address all Tileans, whether noble or common, rich or poor, young or old.
+We can tarry no more, nor is there even time to pray, for a doom is upon each and every one of us.
+All that we hold dear, and everything else, will be most certainly destroyed, if we do not act now.
+Not soon, nor later, nor ‘by and by’, but this very hour of this very day.

-In summer, I spoke to you concerning the dire threat in the north, and demanded that all faithful servants of Morr and every lawful god must immediately take up arms to join in the holy fight against the undead.
-I instructed all city states and rulers to put aside any differences so that they can march forth together to end the terror before it devours Tilea.
+“In summer, I spoke to you concerning the dire threat in the north, and demanded that all faithful servants of Morr, and of every lawful god, must immediately take up arms to defend Tilea against the undead.
+I asked all city states and princes to put aside any differences so that they could march forth together to end the terror before it devoured Tilea.
 Yet my words were not heeded, and the brave people of Viadaza stood alone against the foe.
-Such was their fearless faith that they were victorious in battle, and yet still their city fell – for the foe is numerous, many and more, and will rise to fight again and again unless beaten utterly, their bones broken and burned.
-And what does Tilea do?
-Even now wars are being fought over petty matters of trade and pride, concerning who governs this and who owns that, while still others languish in either indolence or ignorance believing they cannot be touched by the evil that has swallowed the north.
+Such was their fearless faith that they were victorious in battle, and yet still, their city fell – for the foe is numerous, many and more, and will rise to fight again and again unless beaten utterly, their bones broken and burned to ash.
+But what does Tilea do?
+Even now wars are being fought over petty matters of trade and pride, concerning who governs this and who owns that, while still others languish in indolence or ignorance, believing the evil that has swallowed the north cannot reach them.

-If this enemy is not defeated, then there will be no rest eternal for any one of you.
-Instead of peaceful repose in Morr’s garden, you, your family, your friends, all those you love, all those you know, will become corrupted, tortured and enslaved to obey the will of vampires.
-This is no idle speculation, nor mere presumption, for this is exactly the fate of nearly everyone who only last year lived in the realms of Miragliano, Ebino and Viadaza.
-And still the evil grows, engulfing more and more of Tilea.
+“If this enemy is not defeated, then there will be no rest eternal for any one of us.
+Instead of peaceful repose in Morr’s garden, you, your family, your friends, all those you love, all those you know, will become corrupted, tortured and enslaved to the will of vampires.
+This is no idle speculation, nor mere presumption, for this is exactly the fate of nearly every living soul who only last year dwelled in the realms of Miragliano, Ebino and Viadaza.
+And still the evil grows, engulfing ever more of Tilea.

-I do not now ask that you muster your own forces, look to your own defences and cease squabbling with your neighbours.
-I order you now to do all those things and more.
-Obey Morr’s will, the will of his church, the will of the Three churches, and do much more:
+“I do not now ask that you muster your own forces, look to your own defences and cease squabbling with your neighbours.
+Rather, I order you now to do all those things and more.
+You must obey Morr’s will, the will of his church, indeed the will of the Three churches, to act both promptly and fully.”

-By the seal ‘MMM, in full agreement with High Priest Flavio Tognazzi of the Holy Church of Mercopio and Arch Priest Luccino de Sicca of the Holy Church of Myrmidia, I hereby declare a Holy War against the wickedness in the north.
-Each and every able bodied, free Tilean is to muster immediately in arms to be guided by our priests, assembling into armies sufficient to save our realm.
-Every ruling prince or council must do all they can to support this cause, mustering all militia and soldiers available to them in order to support the holy war (keeping only those forces vital to the safety of their own realm) and providing all necessary supplies to maintain those forces in the field.
-Furthermore, every prince and council is ordered for the greater good of the entire realm as well as in dutiful obedience to the will of the gods, to respect their neighbours, cease all petty squabbles and actions, and allow free passage of all gathering forces either to Remas or the north.
+“By the seal MMM, in full agreement with High Priest Flavio Tognazzi of the Church of Mercopio and Arch Priest Luccino de Sicca of the Church of Myrmidia, I hereby declare a Holy War against the wickedness in the north.
+Each and every able bodied, free Tilean is to muster in arms immediately, to be guided by our priests, and to assemble into armies sufficient to save our realm.
+Every ruling prince or council must do all they can to support this cause, raising all militia and soldiers available to them in order to support the holy war (keeping only those forces vital to the safety of their own realm) and providing all necessary supplies to maintain the marching forces in the field.
+Furthermore, every prince and council is ordered, for the greater good of the entire realm as well as in dutiful obedience to the will of the gods and their representative churches in this mortal realm, to respect their neighbours, cease any and all petty squabbles and actions, and to allow free passage of all gathering forces either to Remas or the north.”

-Even now … (Here, in his own spoken speech the archlector added ‘you’) … the men of the city state of Remas are girding arms.
-The city’s bells ring before dawn each day so that men may wake and gather to practise their postures.
-Let no other city or town, nobleman or militiaman shirk this duty.
+“Even now, the able-bodied men of our city state of Remas, are girding arms.
+The city’s bells ring before dawn each day, so that they may gather to practice their postures and drill.
+Let no other city or town, nobleman or militiaman, shirk this holy duty.